 What Do Different Flowers Symbolize?
 Think Love, Passion, and Goodbye!

 But I’ve never been super interested in knowing their names or what they mean.
 Recently, I thought – that could be fun!
-So, I decided to improve my knowledge on this subject and to learn what different flowers symbolize.
+So, I decided to improve my knowledge on this subject and learn what different flowers symbolize.

 There are some with obvious meanings that we’re all probably familiar with.
 For instance, when I received my first dozen red roses for my thirteenth birthday, I was so excited because I knew that must have meant true love, ha!
-But I didn’t know that baby’s breath means “everlasting love,” lilacs represent “first signs of love,” and daisies mean “playfulness and happiness.”
+But I didn’t realize that a baby’s breath means “everlasting love,” lilacs represent “first signs of love,” and daisies mean “playfulness and happiness.”
 Did you?
 As it turns out, there’s a Secret Language of Flowers, and every flower has a unique and special meaning.

 A little history of the meaning of flowers